Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: Discussion and conclusions

 In general ion kinetic effects are important for low density collisionless plasma as in Refs. \onlinecite{BinderbauerAIP2016,onofri2017magnetohydrodynamic}.
 One of the related limitations of the current study is the use of the standard collisionless two-pressure CGL model which neglects the ion heat fluxes.
 Further work is required to include heat fluxes either with extended two-pressure models and/or with full kinetic theory \cite{AhedoPSST2020,MartinezPoP2011}.
-It would be interesting to implement kinetic closures \cite{SnyderPoP1997} for the heat flux as proposed in Refs.\onlinecite{GuoPoP2014}.
+It is expected that the addition of heat fluxes will result in flattening of the parallel and perpendicular temperature profiles along the entire magnetic nozzle, thus resulting in higher Mach number at the exit point.
+These effects require further studies.
+It would be interesting to implement kinetic closures \cite{SnyderPoP1997} for the heat flux as proposed in Refs. \onlinecite{GuoPoP2014}.
 The kinetic ion model would also be required to describe the possible ion trapping and demagnetization effects for very low values of the magnetic field in the expander region.
 We have assumed fully magnetized ions and did not consider the detachment problem which may not be critical for fusion application, but would need to be analyzed for space propulsion applications \cite{BreizmanPoP2008}.

 It is expected that electron cooling and trapped electrons in the region of the diverging magnetic field (expander) are important \cite{MerinoPSST2018,WethertonPoP2021,SkovorodinPPR2019}.
 Here, we have focused on ion dynamics and for simplicity assumed isothermal Boltzmann electrons.
 Effects of general polytropic equation of state for electrons with $\gamma \ne 1$ can be included similarly as in Ref. \onlinecite{SmolyakovPoP2021}.